JelleKUL/generationtools/docs/Image-Diffusion.md

----
-marp: false
-class: invert
-paginate : true
-headingDivider: 4
-footer: - jelle vermandere -
----

 # Image Diffusion

 Diffusion is one of [a number of generative neural networks](./Generative-models.md) to create new content out of existing training data.

 Diffusion models are inspired by non-equilibrium thermodynamics ([Deep Unsupervised Learning using Nonequilibrium Thermodynamics]).
 They define a Markov chain of diffusion steps to slowly add random noise to data and then learn to reverse the diffusion process to construct desired data samples from the noise. ([What are Diffusion Models?])

-So basically adding a bunch of random noise steps to an image and learning to reverse that
+So basically adding a bunch of random noise steps to an image and learning to reverse that process.

-To speed up the process, the noise is applied to a compressed low dimensional latent representation

 ## Concepts

 ### Gaussian Noise

-a normalised noise field

-defined by  by 2 parameters: a mean $μ$ and a variance $σ² ≥ 0$ with probability density function:
+A normalised noise field defined by  by 2 parameters: a mean $μ$ and a variance $σ² ≥ 0$ with probability density function:

 $$ pdf(x) = {1 \over σ\sqrt{2π}}e^{(x — μ)^2 \over 2σ^2} $$